THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 Financial Statement Information

 GASB #35 requires all institutions of Higher Education to report depreciation as an operating expense in their financial statements effective June 30, 2002.
-UCHC’s auditors will now certify the valuation and depreciation of our plant assets.
-UCHC must have the ability to meet the various requirements for correct and complete presentation of fixed asset financial information.
+UCH’s auditors will now certify the valuation and depreciation of our plant assets.
+UCH must have the ability to meet the various requirements for correct and complete presentation of fixed asset financial information.

 Insurable Values